 History and Settlement in Western Perthshire 700-1900

-The surname Macnaughtan is derived from the Celtic/Pictish mac Nechtan (mac Neachdainn).
+The surname Macnaughtan is derived from the Celtic/Pictish patronym mac Nechtan (mac Neachdainn).
 Nechtan was a popular name amongst Pictish tribal leaders in the post-Roman period, and also appears as a mythological character in Ireland.
-The name goes very far back into prehistory, to the pre-Christian Proto-Indo-European water god Népot-.
-Nechtan is related to the Roman god Neptune, the Romano-British god Nodens, and the Persian and Vedic gods sharing the name Apam Napat.
+Georges Dumézil in La religione romana arcaica “proposed an etymology that brings together Neptunus with Vedic and Avestan theonyms Apam Napat, Apam Napá and Old Irish theonym Nechtan, all meaning descendant of the waters.”
+This places the name very far back into prehistory, to the pre-Christian Proto-Indo-European water god Népot-.
+In this interpretation, Nechtan is related to the Roman god Neptune, the Romano-British god Nodens, and the Persian and Vedic gods sharing the name Apam Napat.
 It may also be related to the Swedish mythological being Näcken, who dwells near wells and springs.
 It is strongly associated with the mythology of water, lakes, rivers, the sea, and purification.

 Dark Age Picts